huggingface/blog/setfit.md

 <h5>Table 3: Computational cost comparison of methods</h5>

 This is all the more impressive because of SetFit's size and speed.
 While SetFit does not beat the state of the art by a significant margin, its easy of use and cost effectiveness are unparalleled.
 Table 3 compares SetFit's inference & train FLOPS  with T-Few with the 3 billion base model.
-Even when paired the biggest base model, SetFit is a magnitude smaller than T-Few in FLOPS count with a near 6x speed-up.
-This only comes at a small average score trade-off.
-This makes SetFit one of the only models out there with this level of practicality.
+Even when paired the biggest base model, SetFit is an order of magnitude smaller than T-Few in FLOPS count with a near 6x speed-up.
+This comes at a miniscule average score trade-off.
+This makes SetFit the only few-shot model out there that can be run on just a personal computer or Google Colab.
+In fact, if run on cloud, SetFit's cost efficiency blows other models out of the water.
+For SetFit it takes just 30 seconds to run the N=8 split on a V100, costing a total of $0.025.
+The same experiment on T-Few would run for 700 seconds on an A100 and cost $0.7 -- 28 times more.

 ## What is SetFit?

-The strength of SetFit is its efficiency and simplicity.
+Even in its design, the strength of SetFit is its efficiency and simplicity.
 SetFit first finetunes a Sentence Transformer (ST) model then trains a classifier head on the embeddings generated from the finetuned ST.

 <p align="center">
     <img src="assets/103_setfit/setfit_diagram_process.png" width=700>